Sales metrics: When, how, and why to track them

-In today’s data-driven sales world, organizations must rely on consistent, accurate metrics to analyze and improve their progress and performance.
+Sales metrics are quantifiable data that measure specific parts of your sales process.
+Revenue teams use sales metrics to improve their progress and performance.
 Without the right metrics, sales teams waste time, resources, and revenue on processes that don’t contribute to their success.
-Plus, they lack the intimate, real-time knowledge needed to spot and avoid risks early on in their deal cycles.

 Metrics act as significant indicators of a sales team’s health and overall effectiveness; so using them properly can help boost rep productivity, efficiency, and execution.
-They can shed light into the parts of your sales process that should be adjusted, eliminated, or repeated, which ensures your ability to maintain a competitive edge.
+They can shed light on the parts of your sales process that should be adjusted, eliminated, or repeated, helping you maintain a competitive edge.

 It’s important to note that sales metrics are only truly valuable if your team is consistently collecting high-quality data.
 This is challenging (if not impossible) if your team still uses outdated, manual data collection methods, like spreadsheets or disparate tools.